logicxd/TicTacToeAI/README.md

 All the methods so far has been loading the entire tree at the initial load.
 So with our method, it has a very long initial load but after the game is loaded, the bot moves instantly.

-In order to make the initial load not so displeasing, [Alpha-Beta pruning](https://www.ocf.berkeley.edu/~yosenl/extras/alphabeta/alphabeta.html) technique was implemented with the Minimax algorithm.
+In order to make the initial load not so displeasing, [Alpha-Beta pruning](https://www.ocf.berkeley.edu/~yosenl/extras/alphabeta/alphabeta.html) technique was implemented with the MiniMax algorithm.
 Instead of checking for a winner like before, it checks for the scores that are given from the children tree and decides whether or not it needs to check other trees.
 This reduced the amount of boards at initial load to **85,088**!
 With this method, it was a faster initial load, with the downside of having to load every bot's turn, which wasn't bad because the number of boards needed to make for future moves are a lot smaller.